Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 In this sample figure above, we can see various proteins that have been through the ChIP Seq protocol, and that each protein in relation to the reference genome has variable peak heights.
 We can see that proteins that have the highest peaks in a certain region are most likely to be bound and activated within that region.
 For example, H3K27ac is probably not likely to be bounded and activated in the same region where Larp7 is since Larp7 has high peaks in the rightmost region of the genome, while H3K27ac does not.

-Ultimately, ChIP-Seq has become an extremely innovative tool that has various applications in genomic sciences.
+Ultimately, ChIPseq has become an extremely innovative tool that has various applications in genomic sciences.
 The technique gives scientists the freedom to choose which chromatin-associating protein they want to select, and it has various different types of conditions as well.
 Common choices are modified histones and transcription factors.

-Studying histone modifications using ChIP-Seq allows one to gather information on the state of the chromatin in a certain environment.
-ChIP-Seq can also reveal more about regulatory sites by determining which are activated, repressed, and by which specific protein.
+Studying histone modifications using ChIPseq allows one to gather information on the state of the chromatin in a certain environment.
+ChIPseq can also reveal more about regulatory sites by determining which are activated, repressed, and by which specific protein.
 This then further grows our understanding of the structure of genes.

 Studying transcription factors can provide us with information on how and where transcription factors are bound and effective along the genome.
-For example, a site within the genome that determines sex can be seen through ChIP-Seq data, and in turn, allows us to determine that the region of the genome is related to sex determination.
+For example, a site within the genome that determines sex can be seen through ChIPseq data, and in turn, allows us to determine that the region of the genome is related to sex determination.

+All of these insights we gain from ChIPseq can be looked at with a differential lens, where we attempt to analyze differences between the TF binding activity of two samples.
+In a later section, we will see how we can use differential analysis of peak counts to help strenghten our understanding of experimental systems.

 ### Tools/Methods for ChIPseq

-Here are some popular Data Analysis Tools that would be utilized in the ChIP-Seq Data Analysis Pipeline:
+Here are some popular Data Analysis Tools that would be utilized in the ChIPseq Data Analysis Pipeline:

 [HOMER](http://homer.ucsd.edu/homer)
 - a Windows-based peak calling approach.
 It is a suite of tools for Motif discovery and next-generation sequencing analysis.